A Voyage to Arcturus

 A Voyage to Arcturus is a novel by the Scottish writer David Lindsay, first published in 1920.
 An interstellar voyage is the framework for a narrative of a journey through fantastic landscapes.
-The story is set at Tormance, an imaginary planet orbiting Arcturus, which in the novel (but not in reality) is a double star system, consisting of the stars Branchspell and Alppain.
-The lands through which the characters travel represent philosophical systems or states of mind as the main character, Maskull, searches for the meaning of life.
+The story is set on Tormance, an imaginary planet orbiting the star Arcturus.
+The lands through which the characters travel represent philosophical systems or states of mind as the main character, Maskull, searches for the meaning of reality.
 The book combines fantasy, philosophy, and science fiction in an exploration of the nature of good and evil and their relationship with existence.
 Described by critic, novelist, and philosopher Colin Wilson as the "greatest novel of the twentieth century", it was a central influence on C. S. Lewis' Space Trilogy, and through him on J. R. R. Tolkien, who said he read the book "with avidity".
 Clive Barker called it "a masterpiece" and "an extraordinary work ... quite magnificent".

 The book sold poorly during Lindsay's lifetime, but was republished in 1946 and many times thereafter.
 It has been translated into at least six languages.
 Critics such as the novelist Michael Moorcock have noted that the book is unusual, but that it has been highly influential with its qualities of "commitment to the Absolute" and "God-questioning genius".

 Background

 David Lindsay was born in 1876.
 His father was a Scottish Calvinist and his mother English.
 He was brought up partly in London and partly in Jedburgh in the Scottish borders.
 He enjoyed reading novels by Walter Scott, Jules Verne, Rider Haggard and Robert Louis Stevenson.
 He learnt German to read the philosophical work of Schopenhauer and Nietzsche.
-He served in the army in the First World War, being called up at age 38.
+He served in the army in a clerical position in London in the First World War, being called up at age 38.
 He married in 1916.
-After the war ended in 1918, he moved to Cornwall with his wife to write.
+After the war ended in 1918, he left his position with an insurance company and moved to Cornwall with his wife to write.
 Lindsay told his friend E. H. Visiak that his greatest influence was the work of George MacDonald.